 GR: These are all names that I've heard of in a negative light...

 RC: And then over this direction you have Imperial Courts.
 And then you have the other project here.
 So you have this layout.
-What we're trying to do is create a peace movement where these borders no longer exist, and so we're going from the inside out with the true pillars and O.G.'s and families and leaders of this community.
-And creating a place where everyone is welcomed.
+What we're trying to do is create a peace movement where these borders no longer exist, and create a place where everyone is welcomed.
 So even though we're in this section of Watts, what we're trying to do with Locol is create this message across where everyone in Watts is welcomed.

-GR: You need to make another Locol like in those areas!
+GR: You need to make another Locol in those areas!

-GR: That’s cool I mean, as a small businessman, I just caught you saying there's no profit.
+GR: That’s cool.
+As a small businessman, I just caught you saying there's no profit.

 RC: This store.
 It's designed to make profit of course.
 I hope this thing makes millions and billions of dollars.
 I hope the money is flowing, but that money's going to go back to the community.
 It’s not going to go to us as owners.
 Hopefully as Locol grows, we’ll have other stores that serve as revenues centers for us as owners of the business.
 But the stores that are in the inner cities, that are built within communities that need us the most at this point of life, those will be built as community centers.
-So if we expand to other cities.
-If we expand West Oakland you know, East Oakland.
-Those stores are going to be built so that when we pay people really well, we provide jobs skills, we provide a place of safety and growth and education, and then if the store becomes profitable, obviously the investors will get payback.
+So if we expand to other cities, if we expand to West Oakland or East Oakland, those stores are going to be built so that when we pay people really well, we provide jobs skills, we provide a place of safety and growth and education, and then if the store becomes profitable, obviously the investors will get payback.
 And that money will go back into rebuilding whether that's providing more jobs, giving raises, providing programs for young kids or whatever the case may be.

-GR: But you’re into this since I’m assuming that your other businesses do really well enough.
+GR: But since you’re into this, I’m assuming that your other businesses do well enough.

-RC: Like people think you're balling right?
-People think like they see in a fancy magazine, they think, “oh my god look at that shit,” you must have a fifty seventh floor or have Park Avenue, and they think you're over here, but the reality is you're actually grinding just to exist right?
+RC: People think you're balling, right?
+People think like they see in a fancy magazine, they think, “oh my god look at that shit,” you must have a 57th floor or have Park Avenue, and they think you're over here, but the reality is you're actually grinding just to exist right?
 Because you're driven by the art.

-RC: I love it and so the restaurant business is the same way.
+RC: The restaurant business is the same way.
 Any restauranteur that tells you they're balling is lying.
 That's the fallacy that people see.
 They see the outside.
-I'm not saying it's a horrible life.
-I'm just trying to tell you about the reality of the business, like when people walk into a busy restaurant all they see is the people right.
-They see every table packed, they see wine glasses worn out, they see all this movement and action right and they're like man this guy must be living on a yacht.
+I'm not saying it's a horrible life; I'm just trying to tell you about the reality of the business.
+When people walk into a busy restaurant, all they see is the people.
+They see every table packed, they see wine glasses worn out, they see all this movement and action and they're like man, this guy must be living on a yacht.

 GR: But working eighty hours.

-RC: Yeah but the reality is that stuff fuels the energy for it to exist.
-So yes you come out on top a little bit, but the moment you have three bad days all of the sudden, and you know you've got to dig deep and then come back up.
+RC: The reality is that stuff fuels the energy for it to exist.
+So yes, you come out on top a little bit, but you have three bad days all of the sudden, and you know you've got to dig deep and then come back up.

 Everything lives on that precipice.
 So even when you are doing well, let's say your gallery is selling piece, after piece, after piece, but that's not forever right?

-GR: They're just restaurants that are just templates.
+GR: They're restaurants that are just templates.
 The same in every city.
 You're not even using local ingredients in your neighborhood where you are at.
-Like, “how did you get that fish in this part of the country?”
+Like, “How did you get that fish in this part of the country?”

 RC: It's basically dumbing everything down.
-And I don't know man, I go through that struggle a lot as a creative person.
+And I don't know; I go through that struggle a lot as a creative person.
 If I just dumb things down a little bit, maybe I'd be a lot richer.
 And then you look in the mirror.
-I can’t do that but then you see these restauranteurs and restaurants that are doing so well and you’re just like, “what the fuck?”
-You know, if I just dip down a little bit, but I just can't do that.
+I can’t do that but then you see these restauranteurs and restaurants that are doing so well and you’re just like, “What the fuck?”
+If I just dip down a little bit, but I can't do that.
 I can’t.